Find out about the benefits of Authorised Economic Operator (AEO) status, who can be an AEO and how to apply.

 If you meet the AEO criteria you’ll receive your authorisation within 120 calendar days.
 It will take effect on the fifth working day after the date it’s issued.
 The time limit can be extended by you or HMRC to deal with any problems.

-HMRC must consult with other EU member states if your application has business connections in those countries, we have 80 days to complete the consultation from the date we receive your application.
+HMRC must consult with other EU member states if your application has business connections in those countries.
+Other EU member states have 80 days to complete the consultation from the date they receive our request.

 Non-acceptance, rejection and withdrawal of your application